471D38UNNUX/Ngrok-Installer/README.md

 For start a HTTP tunnel on port 80:

+#sudo service apache2 start

 #ngrok http 80

 For update

 #ngrok update

+If you want configuring Apache, Apache main configuration is located in /etc/apache2

+If you want modify an index.html, this file is stored in /var/www/html

 For Windows:

 Download and install Git Bash in this link https://git-scm.com/

-Download WinRAR in this link https://www.win-rar.com/download.html and install it in C:\Program Files\WinRAR
+Download and install WinRAR in this link https://www.win-rar.com/download.html

-After install git, open your cmd as administrator and run this script:
+Download and install Apache in this link https://www.apachelounge.com/download/

 git clone https://github.com/471D38UNNUX/Ngrok-Installer

 cd Ngrok-Installer

 cd Windows

-cd Old (for earlier version than Windows 10 build 17063)

-cd (32/64) bit

 Ngrok-Installer